 Portable ladders, supported scaffolds, and aerial lifts let you get to a work area and support you while you work.
 They make getting to a work area easy, but they can cause falls when they're not used properly.

-Types of portable ladders.
 We use ladders to do all sorts of tasks, so it's not surprising that many types of ladders are available.
 Let's look at the most common types.
 Characteristics of extension ladders include:

 It's important to choose the right ladder for the right job.
 Using a ladder for a task that it was not designed for may increase the risk of falling.